yasiryagi/helpdesk/README.md

 To become a `Member` of the platform, you will need some tokens.
 The `faucet` is closed at the moment due to abuse from Sybil attackers.
 Currently, the only way to get tokens is to join our [Telegram group](https://t.me/JoyStreamOfficial) and ask for some there.
 This group is also a great place to get support and discuss Joystream with other community members.

 **Note:**
-There are currently no fees associated with most transactions, but some parts of the Pioneer will still require you to have at least 1 tJOY to allow you to initiate it.
+There are currently no fees associated with most transactions, but some parts of Pioneer will still require you to maintain a balance of at least 1 tJOY to allow you to perform certain actions.

 Now, click `Membership` in the sidebar, and select the `Register` tab.
 Choose a `Handle/nickname`.
 Optionally, provide a link to an image file for your avatar, and fill in the markdown-enabled `About` field.